Launching a natural burial ground in your community

 Green Burial Council

 The Green Burial Council is a robust organization which supports green burials across North America and beyond, offering both accreditation and education.
 Even though the material caters to a US audience, it’s a great resource.
 There are documents, conferences and peer to peer online forums and you can sign up for their e-news.
+In Canada, the Green Burial Society of Canada accredits natural burial grounds.

 - gather names of people in your community who are supportive of a natural burial ground